rhyshort/unirest-obj-c/README.md

+**A small fork**

+Be warned!

+This fork adds two things:

+- Updates the podspec to allow use from OS X apps (with no changes to the code, so it mightn't work).
+- Support for the non-standard `COPY` verb.

+I don't keep this repo up to date with the main repo, as I only need the changes for acceptance tests.

+And so back to the original readme.

 # Unirest for Objective-C [![Build Status](https://api.travis-ci.org/Mashape/unirest-obj-c.png)](https://travis-ci.org/Mashape/unirest-obj-c)

 Unirest is a set of lightweight HTTP libraries available in multiple languages, ideal for most applications: